-k. consider how the space will be viewed from the upper floors of nearby buildings as well as from the sidewalk; and l. if on a designated Green Street, coordinate improvements with the local Green Street plan.
+k. consider how the space will be viewed from the upper floors of nearby buildings as well as from the sidewalk; and m. plant street trees that match the existing planting pattern or species;

+I. if on a designated Green Street, coordinate improvements with the local Green Street plan.